 The project applies two key empirical lenses: outcome-oriented and process-oriented.
 The outcome analysis is based on an extensive analysis of relevant indicators, while the analysis of merger processes focuses on capturing opportunities, tensions, solutions and unintended consequences.
 The project is organised in four working packages.

-In second work package, the project examines the processes within the merged institutions through a series of in-depth case studies.
+In the second work package, the project examines the processes within the merged institutions through a series of in-depth case studies.
 Given that we know that higher education institutions are institutionally complex organizations, the working package examines how institutions manage new forms of organizational hybridity that emerges as a result of merger processes, how they work with academic integration processes, and how the organisational processes that are set into motion contribute to fulfilling reform objectives.

 In the third work package, the project examines reform outputs through a broad range of quantitative indicators.
 The project will develop a novel database that includes various performance data on departmental level and will in this manner provide a more nuanced and detailed image of reform effects on academic environments.